samroman3/ios-sets-lab/README.md

 print(spaceships.count)
 ```

-- 3
-- 4
-- Nothing will be output
+- Nothing will be output //wrong annotation syntax for set type
-- 0
-- This code will not compile
-- 1
-- This code will compile but crash

 ## Question 7